datacratic/visualize/README.md

 ##Demo and more info

-There is a demo installation of this sytem at http://dev.recoset.com/visualize and a blog post at TBD.
+There is a demo installation of this sytem at TBD and a blog post at TBD.

 ##Security Note